Shilpa-Kancharla/machine-learning-tutorials/Unsupervised Learning/README.md

 - One way to make dimension reduction more flexible is to use a more general similarity and/or "distance."
 - MDS directly works with a distance/dissimilarity matrix of observations.
 - It then finds a lower dimensional representations (often 2-3D) to preserve the pairwise distance as well as possible.
 For example, MDS for 2 coordinates optimizes the object locations for a 2D scatterplot.

+### Some Comments
+- Note that the only thing needed for MDS is the dissimilarity matrix *D*.
+In general, different dissimilarity measures can give different MDS solutions.
+- The "classical" MDS uses the Euclidean distance, which gives results somewhat similar to PCA (though the objective is different).
+Classical MDS is also referred to as **Principal Coordinate Analysis**.
+  - PCA: finds a lower dimensional representation that maximizes the variance
+  - MDS: finds a lower dimensional representation that best preserves the distances between the points
+- We can use any other objective function or distance; this defines the general class of *metric* MDS
+- We can also use rankings instead of distances, which gives rise to *non-metric* MDS